OtavioPalma/MindReadingTrick/mind-reading-trick/README.md

 # Mind Reading Trick

-A Angular project that demonstrates the 21-card-trick.
+An Angular project that demonstrates the 21-card-trick.

 ## How to Play